marcpllew/Froth-n-Swap/README.md

 ## to do's

--   create a create user page
+-   create a create user page (complete)
 -   remove create/edit options for users not logged in (do this from controllers?)
 -   Can only delete items when logged in
 -   Add dropdown box for edit(check this is working)